Training and Influences

 Finally, I’ve been fortunate to participate in collaborative projects with musicians and filmmakers at Boston Conservatory at Berklee.

-I have performed with Compañía caraBdanza in Alicia… en el País de las Maravillas as both the White Rabbit and in the dance ensemble as well as Four Seasons, choreographed by Gonzalo Díaz.
+Most recently, I danced in the music video Spark of Light by singer Michael Bolton.
+In addition, I have performed with Compañía caraBdanza in Alicia… en el País de las Maravillas as both the White Rabbit and in the dance ensemble as well as Four Seasons, choreographed by Gonzalo Díaz.
 This tour brought us through Spain.

 At Boston Conservatory at Berklee I’ve performed in Korhan Basaran’s Toy Soldiers, Slip by Thang Dao, and The Interview choreographed by Boston Ballet’s Yury Yanowsky.
 I’ve also had commercial dance experience performing in the Berklee Commencement Concert directed by Jessica Vosk, dancing to music by such artists as Missy Elliot, Nile Rodgers, Lionel Richie, Rosanne Cash, Justin Timberlake and Alex Lacamoire.
 I also collaborated in the production of several dance films including The T and A Variation on 4 Forms shown at the Paramount Theatre in Boston.